locka99/opcua/docs/design.md

 Machine generated types reside in `types/src/service_types`.
 The `enums.rs` holds all of the enumerations.
 A special `impls.rs` contains additional hand written functions that are associated with types.

-The `tools/schema/` directory contains NodeJS scripts that will generate Rust code from from OPC UA schemas in `schemas/1.0.3`.
+The `tools/schema/` directory contains NodeJS scripts that will generate Rust code from from OPC UA schemas.

 * Status codes
 * Node Ids (objects, variables, references etc.)
 * Data structures including serialization.
 * Request and Response messages including serialization
 * Address space nodes

-Enums are handwritten but could be machine generated.

 ## Handling OPC UA names in Rust